 Michigan Courts and COVID-19

 The Michigan Supreme Court issued Administrative Order 2020-6 encouraging the use of technology, use of video conferencing to keep state courts functioning throughout the COVID-19 outbreak.
-The new order on April 7 is in part a rollback of Administrative Order 2020-2 on March 18, 2020.
-The Orders supersede certain local administrative orders attempting to respond to the Coronavirus outbreak on a courthouse-by-courthouse basis.
+The Order supersedes certain local administrative orders attempting to respond to the Coronavirus outbreak on a courthouse-by-courthouse basis.

 Michigan Court Deadlines Resume